-Both, at first, had in mind to return with Naomi to Bethlehem.
-But she admonished the women to return to their own people.
+Both women, at first, wanted to return with Naomi to Bethlehem.
+But she admonished them to return to their own people.
 There was no way she was going to be able to provide husbands for them and she wanted them to be taken care of.

 They were not happy about it.
 So, Naomi spoke to them again, saying these words in verses 11-15:

 “11 And Naomi said, Turn again, my daughters: why will ye go with me?
 Are there yet any more sons in my womb, that they may be your husbands?
 12 Turn again, my daughters, go your way; for I am too old to have an husband.
 If I should say, I have hope, if I should have an husband also to night, and should also bear sons; 13 Would ye tarry for them till they were grown? would ye stay for them from having husbands? nay, my daughters; for it grieves me much for your sakes that the hand of the Lord is gone out against me.

 14 And they lifted up their voice, and wept again: and Orpah kissed her mother in law; but Ruth clung unto her.
 15 And she (Naomi) said, Behold, thy sister in law is gone back unto her people, and unto her gods: return thou after thy sister in law.”

 Wow!
 Naomi was really sad and depressed.
 That’s quite a pity party she was having for herself.
 You can tell by what she said of the Lord: “His hand had gone out against me.”